 Neighbors in Need:

 Members Helping Members is a program where customer-members can help their Southern Maryland neighbors who are struggling to pay their electric bills throughout the year.
 Customer-members may enroll in the program to have $1, $5, or $10 automatically added to their electric bill each month.
 Their contribution will help less fortunate Co-op members pay their electric bills.
 For information about signing up, visit our Members Helping Members page.

 Individually and collectively, SMECO’s employees lend their support to organizations that help provide affordable housing in the region.
-Teams of employees participate in the annual Christmas in April home renovations in the region, and in 2015 the Co-op donated the proceeds from its annual SMECO 75 Bike Ride and Charity Golf Tournament to three local slelters: Safe Harbor in Calvert County; Lifestyles of Maryland, Martha’s Place Transitional Home, in Charles County; and Wrapping Arms ’Round Many (WARM) in St. Mary’s County.
+Teams of employees participate in the annual Christmas in April home renovations in the region, and in 2017 the Co-op donated the proceeds from its annual SMECO 75 Bike Ride and Charity Golf Outing to four local organizations that focus on the environment: the American Chestnut Land Trust in Calvert County, the Port Tobacco River Conservancy in Charles County, the Alice Ferguson Foundation in Prince George’s County, and the St. Mary’s River Watershed Association in St. Mary’s County.

 SMECO supports a roster of other local charities that help Southern Marylanders in need:

 - Catholic Charities Angels Watch Shelter